The Hausdorff dimension of multivariate operator-self-similar Gaussian random fields: Introduction

 By defining stochastic integral representations for random vectors and following the outline in \cite{BMS}, Li and Xiao \cite{LiXiao} established the existence of multivariate operator-self-similar $\alpha$-stable random fields satisfying the scaling relation \eqref{OSS}.
 Furthermore, they mention that from both theoretical and applied point of view it would be interesting to study their sample path regularity and fractal poperties.
 The purpose of this paper is to provide the related results in the Gaussian case $\alpha=2$ and to generalize several results in the literature including \eqref{specialdim} and (1.5).

-A main tool for the study of sample paths of multivariate $(E,D)$-operator-self-similar Gaussian random fields is the change to polar coordiantes with respect to the matrix $E$ introduced in \cite{MeersScheff} and used in \cite{BMS, BL}.
-If $X$ is a multivariate $(E,D)$-operator-self-similar Gaussian random field with stationary increments, using \eqref{OSS} we can write the covariance matrix of $X$ as
+A main tool for the study of sample paths of multivariate $(E,D)$-operator-self-similar Gaussian random fields is the change to polar coordinates with respect to the matrix $E$ introduced in \cite{MeersScheff} and used in \cite{BMS, BL}.
+If $X$ is a multivariate $(E,D)$-operator-self-similar Gaussian random field with stationary increments and $X(0) = 0$ almost surely, using \eqref{OSS} we can write the covariance matrix of $X$ as

-for all $t \in \rd$, where $D^*$ is the adjoint of $D$, $\tau_E(t)$ is the radial part of $t$ with respect to $E$ and $l_E(t)$ is its directional part.
+for all $t \in \rd$, where $D^*$ is the adjoint of $D$, $\tau_E(t)$ is the radial part of $t$ with respect to $E$ and $l_E(t)$ is its directional part, as introduced in \cite{BMS}.
+We will recall the precise definition of these generalized polar coordinates in Section 3.
 Therefore, many sample path properties depend on the polar coordinates $\big( \tau_E(t), l_E(t) \big)$ and the real parts of the eigenvalues of the linear operator $D$.
 The radial part $\tau_E(t)$ can be considered as a function.
 In particular, Lemma 2.2 in \cite{BMS} shows that $\tau_E(t-s)$ can be regarded as a quasi-metric on $\rd$ (see e.g. \cite{Stempak} for a definition) and it has been used extensively to study operator scaling random fields (see \cite{BMS, BL, BL2, LiWangXiao}).

 Furthermore, to investigate the sample paths of multivariate $(E,D)$-operator-self-similar random fields another main tool we use is the spectral decomposition of $\rd$ with respect to $E$ introduced in \cite[Section 2.1]{MeersScheff}.
 Actually, it turns out to be necessary in order to formulate our results if the space dimension $m$ satisfies $m \geq 2$.